-There are some simple mistakes that many people make when considering ergonomic office design – whether a newbie or a pro.
-Being aware of these mistakes can help ensure you don’t make them when it comes your turn to create an ergonomic space:
+There are some simple ergonomic mistakes that many people make when considering office design – whether a newbie or a pro.
+Being aware of these ergonomic mistakes can help ensure you don’t make them when it comes your turn to create an ergonomic space:

 1. Ignoring Ergonomics

 - Don’t ignore the benefits!
 Make an ergonomics workshop a requirement that your employees have to complete as part of their training.

 - Enforce it!
 Implement policies and procedures that encourage good ergonomic behaviour.

 - Make sure you set up ergonomic workstations that are aligned with your policy.

 - Note: There is no legislation over the use of the word ergonomic.

 - Buy ergonomic products that are popular and have lasted through the years and multiple reviews.

 - RSI (repetitive strain injury) comes from repeating tasks that are awkward on your body.
 If you feel uncomfortable in your common movements, it could be a sign of RSI.